Appreciate the people who keep your office running smoothly.

 Improve their work space.

-Just about everyone has something they don’t like about their work space.
-For AP’s, it’s crucial, because they do the bulk of their work at their desk.
-Let them know that you’d like to improve their space to make it more comfortable to show you care on Administrative Professionals Day.
+Just about everyone has something they don't like about their work space — and that can apply doubly so if you work at home.
+For AP's, it's crucial, because they do the bulk of their work at their desk.
+Let them know that you'd like to improve their space to make it more comfortable to show you care on Administrative Professionals Day.
 Adding a standing desk option, new ergonomic chair, or even an extra monitor for the computer could make a big difference.

 Don't take this one for granted.
 Ask first.
 They'll really appreciate you taking the time to ask and your willingness to invest in their job happiness.